-The reared pig comes from the wild boar, with important modifications that have transformed it first into fat manufacturer (pigs for lard), and then into manufacturer of meat for the cold cuts and, especially, for the production of ham (heavy pig, for cold cuts or for raw ham).
+Reared pigs originally come from wild boar, with important modifications that have transformed them first into a fat source (pigs for lard) and then into a source for meat, for the cold cuts and above all for the production of ham (large pigs, for cold cuts or raw ham).

-These last two “types” of pigs differ not only genetically, but also for the rearing systems and, in particular, for the feeding systems.
+These last two “types” of pigs differ not only genetically, but also for the rearing and in particular the feeding systems.

-Therefore, the “types” of meat obtained are significantly different, as regards the quantity and the quality of the fat, which tends to sediment outside the muscle and, therefore, can be easily separable from the “meat” (muscle).
+Therefore, the “types” of meat obtained are significantly different in regards to the quantity and the quality of the fat, which tend to gather outside the muscle and therefore can be easily separable from the “meat” (muscle).

-The prejudice against the consumption of this meat based on the opinion that it is too much “heavy”, in particular in the hottest periods of the year, is especially related to the quality of fat pig meat that was obtained in the past.
-On the contrary, today pigs are reared with a fat cover (the so called lard) of just 1-2 cm of thickness, against 8-10 cm of thickness in the past.
-Also the infiltrated fat in 5-6 months old slaughtered pigs (called “baconers”) has decreased to 2-4%, from 15-20% in the past.
+The prejudice against the consumption of this meat, considered too “heavy” particularly during the hotter periods of the year, is related to the quality of fat in the pork that used to be obtained in the past.
+On the contrary today, pigs are reared with a cover of fat (so called lard) just 1-2 cm thick, against 8-10 cm years ago.
+Also the infiltrated fat in 5-6 months old slaughtered pigs (called “baconers”) has decreased to 2-4% from 15-20% in previous times.

-Therefore, light pig meat has become an excellent source of proteins, like bovine meat, as well as of vitamins.
+Therefore, lean pig meat has become as excellent a source of protein and vitamins as that of Beef.

-The meat of the youngest animals have to be preferably roasted; those of the older animals are more suitable for braised meat.
-The quantity of pig meat used industrially for preparing delicatessen products counts for approximately half of the quantity produced globally.
-The other half is destined to direct food consumption, obtaining the cuts mentioned before.
+The meat of the younger animals are preferably roasted; that of the older animals are more suited for braising.
+The quantity of pig meat used industrially for preparing deli products, counts for approximately half of the quantity produced globally.
+The other half goes towards direct food consumption, along with the previously mentioned cuts.

 The Report 2016 “The sustainability of meat and cured meat in Italy” has been presented at the European Parliament in Brussels and it focuses on the Environmental Hourglass, which graphically represents the environmental impact of food consumption per week.

-The presentation of the Report has been introduced by the MP Giovanni La Via and MP Paolo De Castro and has offered to the European Parliament Members the occasion of a broader reflection on the pattern of zootechnical production chains that, in our Country, generates a turnover of up to 30 billion Euros per year, compared to approximately 180 of the whole food sector and to 1,500 billion Euros of the National GDP.
+The presentation of the Report has been introduced by the MP Giovanni La Via and MP Paolo De Castro and has offered to the European Parliament Members the occasion of a broader reflection on the pattern of zootechnical production chains that in Italy, generates a turnover of up to 30 billion Euros per year, compared to approximately 180 of the whole food sector and to 1,500 billion Euros of the National GDP.

-The study analyzes in depth the strong points and the progress at the basis of the production method of the Italian meat- bovines, swine and poultry-, increasingly focused on topics about sustainability- firstly nutritional and environmental- thanks to the implementation of modern technologies throughout the production chain and to the increased operators’ awareness in meeting the requirements of a more and more demanding customer.
+The study analyzes in depth the strong points and the progress at the basis of the production method of the Italian meat- beef, pork and poultry- increasingly focused on topics of sustainability- firstly nutritional and environmental- thanks to the implementation of modern technologies throughout the production chain and to the increased operators’ awareness in meeting the requirements of an ever increasingly demanding consumer.

 Safety, sustainability, nutritional balance are the distinguishing characteristics of the Italian model of the production of meat and cured meat, perfectly represented by the Environmental Hourglass.